jamiewessels/Philly_Food_Access/README.md

-# Philly_Food_Access
+# Philly Neighborhood Food Access Exploration
 Galvanize DSI Capstone #1: An Analysis on Food Access in Philadelphia

-# Galvanize DSI Capstone 1
-## Jamie Wessels
+## Overview
-### July 16, 2020

-### Proposal: Philly Neighborhood Food Access Exploration

 This project will explore whether poverty levels impact access to healthy food stores in the city of Philadelphia.
 The dataset for this evaluation comes from OpenDataPhilly.org, and the details of the collection methodology can be found in the Technical Appendix.

+## Background

 1. Dataset: https://www.opendataphilly.org/dataset/showcases/neighborhood-food-retail

 1. Technical Appendix:
 http://foodfitphilly.org/wp-content/uploads/2019/08/Technical-Appendix.pdf

-Food access data was collected at each unique census GEOID within the Greater Philadlephia area, where the most specific unit was the Block Group (#TODO: add info on what a block group is and how it relates to location).
+Food access data was collected at each unique census GEOID10 within the Greater Philadlephia area, where the most specific unit was the Block Group.
+Each Block Group represents a certain number of residents within a geographic location.
 The data collected for each Block Group is shown in the list below:

 * GeoID: census id (unique identifier)
 * Non Residential (Y/N): indicates non-residential areas